Use this guide if you have trouble when booting from a REAL SYSTEM

 Note: QEMU emulates a 32-bit CPU - you cannot boot 64-bit ISO files or 64-bit payload files from the E2B menus.
 If the problem begins once a 64-bit payload starts to boot, then try installing VirtualBox and DavidB's VMUB utiity instead of using QEMU - see here for details.

 If you find QEMU too slow, use Virtual Box + VMUB - see here for details.
-This allows you to boot 32-bit and 64-bit payloads, allocate far more memory and also can 32-bit and 64-bit UEFI-boot too.
+This allows you to boot 32-bit and 64-bit payloads, can allocate far more memory and also can 32-bit and 64-bit UEFI-boot too.

 E2B not detecting some payload files?